Nek5000/parRSB/README.md

 * Requires MPI and [gslib](https://github.com/gslib/gslib) (requires version 1.0.3 or later)

+Note, any initial distribution of mesh elements is valid.

 ### Build Instructions

 Download `gslib` from [here](https://github.com/Nek5000/gslib) and follow the